gal65/ENCE464-assignment-2/report.md

 - This is expected since cache lines are 64 bytes, and floats are 4 bytes
 - 16 floats can fit in cache line, so 1/16th of the time (6.25%) a new line will have to be loaded.
+- This assumes only one cache line is used per float being read in the inner loop.
+This is the case without optimizations turned on, probably because function arguments (worker_args_t*) which are loaded from stack into cache.

 ## Pointer arith optimization:
 - Tried with pointer arithmetic, where each pointer increments (++) after the